 So while I don’t believe selectively ignoring data you don’t like is a good idea, I do concede that looking at long-term averages full of asset bubbles is a very real problem.
 And as a result, a lot of investing research today really is skewed by rosy data that may not apply to you.
 From my perspective, however, the core issue really isn’t with backtesting but with backtesters.
 What if I told you that you’ve just been looking at the data the wrong way?

-Just like how describing the experience of riding a roller coaster by only looking at the long-term average speed is incredibly silly, depending so heavily on single long-term average returns to quantify portfolio performance is objectively shortsighted.
+Just like how describing the experience of riding a roller coaster by only looking at the long-term average speed is incredibly silly, depending so heavily on a single long-term average return to quantify portfolio performance is objectively shortsighted.
 But luckily that’s not the only way to study historical data, and not every method is equally susceptible to the skewing potential of asset bubbles.
 So for those worried about bubbles and interested in how they might avoid them when studying their own portfolios, let’s look at a few Portfolio Charts tools and talk about how they’re different.

 Seeing the big picture